(Image courtesy of Woman’s Day NZ)

 Apple pie with feijoa & maple

-I developed this lovely recipe for Woman’s Day Magazine (it featured in my weekly column), and they were kind enough to let me share it on my website.
+I developed this lovely recipe for Woman’s Day magazine, and they were kind enough to let me share it on my website.
 With a crispy flaky puff pastry lid, it has a beautiful thick filling, lightly spiced and sweetened only with pure maple syrup.
 Try to avoid the artificially flavoured stuff if you can – it’s nowhere near as tasty.
 If you like, you can use 3/4 cup brown sugar instead.

 Prep time – 10 minutes